The Bankrate promise

-As you continue to book last-minute flights and search for the perfect presents for your loved ones, double check your credit card rewards to make sure you’re not missing out on any great savings.
-Consider online shopping through a shopping portal for extra cash back, taking advantage of limited time discounts offered by your issuer and booking for less through a partner airline or hotel.
+As you continue to book last-minute flights and search for the perfect presents for your loved ones, double-check your credit card rewards to make sure you’re not missing out on any great savings.
+Consider shopping online through your issuer’s shopping portal for extra cash back, taking advantage of limited-time offers and booking travel through your issuer’s airline or hotel partners (if available).

 To give a better idea of the creative ways you can pocket a bit of extra savings, here are just a few real-life examples from people who have used their credit cards to save money during the holiday season.

 “I saved money all year to use for Christmas presents, but it ended up working out that I had enough cash back to cover all of my purchases,” says Marisa Eikenberry, a web developer.
 “And since I used my credit card [the Capital One Quicksilver Cash Rewards Credit Card] to begin with, I still got cash back on those too.
 We were totally prepared to pay for it, but since we were able to use cash back, it ended up being completely covered.”

 Always shop smarter by using a rewards card that’s going to earn you the most cash back, points or miles on your purchases.
 Make sure your cards align with your spending habits so you can maximize rewards throughout the year.

 2. Time rotating cash back categories well

 At the recommendation of a financial adviser, James Pollard, founder of TheAdvisorCoach.com, opened the Discover it® Cash Back, which offers 5 percent cash back in rotating categories each quarter (on up to $1,500 each quarter, then 1 percent back; activation required).